Misconception 4.1: Will Components From Different Teams Integrate Into A Feature Without Teams Working Together?

 Example Feature Teams

 If we’re using modern programming practices (TDD, Continuous Integration, trunk-based development, etc.), transitioning to feature teams may reduce the coupling between teams a bit.
 But not to zero.
 In fact, we should not try to reduce team-to-team coupling to zero unless our goal is team “productivity” instead Product Development agility.

 We should not try to reduce team-to-team coupling to zero unless our goal is team “productivity” instead Product Development agility.

 Misconception 4.1.1: Doesn’t XYZ Technical Approach Eliminate The Need For Teams To Work Together?

 I guess people are getting this idea by the way the Microservices approach is sometimes pitched, or maybe after watching a Henrik Kniberg video about how Spotify used Chromium Embedded Framework to reduce team interdependencies.
 Only two months after publishing this article I heard someone propose “DDD, CQRS, Event Sourcing, Reactive Systems, Actor model” as ways to eliminate the need for teams to talk to each other.
-Remember when people thought XML was going to eliminate the need for developers to collaborate?
+Remember when people thought RPC, XML, SOAP, etc. were going to eliminate the need for developers to collaborate?
 Look how many years people have sought alternatives to working together!
 All these things may be wonderful inventions, but successful Agile organizations value individuals and interactions over processes and tools.